Steve Smith (political scientist)

 Sir Steven Murray Smith, FAcSS, FRSA, FLSW (born 4 February 1952) is an English international relations theorist and long serving university leader.
 He is the former Vice Chancellor of the University of Exeter and Professor of International Studies.
 He was appointed as the UK Government International Education Champion in June 2020, and reappointed by the new government in August 2024.
 He was appointed as the UK Prime Minister's Special Representative to Saudi Arabia for Education in October 2020 and reappointed as the UK Government Special Representative to Saudi Arabia for Education in December 2024.

+In November 2025 he received the outstanding lifetime achievement award by Times Higher Education.
+The citation stated that it is “hard to think of an academic who has had more influence on the course of UK higher education over the first quarter of this century” than Smith.
+“This breadth of impact put him at the heart of major policy reforms that helped to shape the university sector as we know it today.”

 Early life

 Smith was born on 4 February 1952 in Norwich, England.
 He attended the City of Norwich School, then a grammar school, on Eaton Road, Norwich.
 His parents were from working class backgrounds.
 At a parents' evening, his form master told his parents about their son that "people like you don't go to university".
 The school afterwards suggested finding a low-skilled job for him.

 Smith gained a Bachelor of Science (BSc) in Politics and International Studies in 1973, a Master of Science (MSc) degree in international studies in 1974 and a Doctor of Philosophy degree (PhD) in international relations in 1978, all from the University of Southampton.